 - An avoidance of situations where more revealing clothing might be expected (e.g. unexplained refusal to go to a party)

-- Unusually frequent complaints of accidental injury (e.g. a cat owner who frequently has scratches on their arms)
+- Usually frequent excuses of accidental injury (e.g. a cat owner who frequently has scratches on their arms, or “I fell”)

 - Unexplained frequent injuries, including cuts and burns

 - Low self-esteem

 - Difficulty handling feelings